Fair Housing: It is Your Right!

 The U.S. Department of Housing and Urban Development (HUD) is the federal agency with primary responsibility for enforcing the Fair Housing Act.
 Since the passage of the FHA, there have been great improvements in providing equal housing opportunity.
 However, discrimination still exists, making the FHA an extremely important tool in fighting against housing discrimination.

-Fair Housing Coordinator – Carla Platter, CPlatter@leegov.com, Available to assist with fair housing questions or registering complaints.
+Fair Housing Coordinator – Heather Leonard (HLeonard@leegov.com) is available to assist with fair housing questions or registering complaints.

 Events